BUSINESS INTERRUPTON INSURANCE

 The judgment in the Test Case will be legally binding upon the insurers that are party to the test case and will act as guidance for those insurers that are not.

-It is likely that the Court will provide it’s Judgment within weeks of the hearing.
+We will provide an up-date following the release of the judgment on 15th September 2020.
 It is of course possible that either of the parties to the Test Case could appeal the decision, which will cause further delay.

-We provide in-depth, high quality legal advice to commercial clients ranging from sole traders and partnerships to small and medium-sized companies throughout England
+We provide in-depth, high quality legal advice to commercial clients ranging from sole traders and partnerships to small and medium-sized companies throughout the country

 If you are having difficulty, please contact us now by using the “Make a free enquiry” below.
 To make life easier for you, we are open from 8am – 8pm during the week and from 9am to midday at weekends.